questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Dear Bettina,

-please discuss this with your treating doctor.
-In my opinion, it cannot be assumed that the vaccination is the cause of a change in migraines.
+Please discuss this with your doctor.
+In my opinion, it is unlikely that the vaccination is the cause of any change in migraines.

 Kind regards